apmechev/GRID_LRT/docs/submit.rst

 JDL Submission Modules
 =============

-This module is located in GRID_LRT.Application.
+This module is located in GRID_LRT.application.
 It can create and submit a jdl file, linking it with a CouchDB design document (i.e. token 'type')

 .. _submit-doc:

-GRID_LRT.Application.submit
+GRID_LRT.application.submit
 --------------------
-.. automodule:: GRID_LRT.Application.submit
+.. automodule:: GRID_LRT.application.submit
     :members:
     :undoc-members:
     :inherited-members: